dfkaye/metafunction/README.md

 metafunction
 ============

+[ TODO 12/9/2013 ~ fluent/clj API ]

-This is a testing library that decorates the `Function.prototype` to provide capabilities for introspection and mocking to address the following:
+This is a __testing__ library that decorates JavaScript's `Function.prototype` in to provide capabilities for reflection and mocking to address the following:

 + how can we inspect items defined in closures?
 + how can we override (or mock) them?

+Following an exchange with Phil Walton (@philwalton) (see [Mocking - not testing - private functions] (https://gist.github.com/dfkaye/5987716)), I developed this idea while working on [vm-shim](https://github.com/dfkaye/vim-shim) from which this repo borrows some internal methods.

+The main trick uses `Function.prototype.toString()` to get a function descriptor (arguments, name, returns, source), and provide some methods for overwriting symbols and references within the function source and executing the new source in a new context.

 npm
 ---